I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 And Mary Landrew just did.

-She just agreed that with John Kerry that he should be denied and have his leadership uh post taken away, and she's a Democrat would uh we are we we're just feel strongly about this.
+She just agreed with John Kerry that he should be denied and have his leadership post taken away.

 Our party's different.

-Uh we leadership position would be pulled.
+Leadership position would be pulled.

-Trent Lott has made yet another statement uh consistent with his long history of supporting uh segregation and separatism, and now it's gotten to the point where it's downright racism.
+Trent Lott has made yet another statement consistent with his long history of supporting segregation and separatism.

 It's a racist statement.

-Clearly uh a racist sentiment.
+Clearly, a racist sentiment.

-Democrats can say we disagree with what he said, and we don't think it's right, but that's the Republican policy.
+Democrats can say we disagree with what he said, and we don't think it's right.

-So there's old Bill Clinton.
+There's old Bill Clinton.

 Hey, Ted, you know what?

-This guy, this guy Obama, he'd been fetching us coffee a few years ago.
+This guy, this guy, Obama, he'd been fetching us coffee a few years ago.

-Of course, Democrats say we can say we disagree with Lott, but we don't think it's right, but that's Republican policy, what Lott said.
+Of course, Democrats, we can say we disagree with Lott, but we don't think it's right.

-He hasn't, have he?
+He hasn't, had he?

-I uh was disappointed in the Senator's statement.
+I was disappointed in the senator's statement.

 I deplored the sentiments behind the statement.

-That was Secretary of State Colin Powell in December of 2002, condemning Trent Lott.
+That was Secretary of State Colin Powell in December of 2002 condemning Trent Lott.

-I mean, you got the first sort of mainstream African American who is articulate and bright and clean and nice looking guy.
+I mean, you got the first sort of mainstream African American who is articulate and bright and clean and a nice-looking guy.

 Yeah, so he's light-skinned and he doesn't use a Negro dialect when he doesn't want to.